What is an ambulance?

 A paramedic is a trained health professional who can provide rapid emergency medical assessment and care to people who need it.
 They manage people who are experiencing:

-Some paramedics have a diploma in paramedical sciences which they have obtained through vocational training.
+Some paramedics have a diploma in paramedical sciences, which they have obtained through vocational training.
 Ambulance services are moving towards requiring a university degree in paramedic science or health science.
 Intensive care paramedics have additional postgraduate qualifications.

-When to call for an ambulance
+When should I call for an ambulance?

 You should call triple zero (000) and ask for an ambulance when there is an emergency, such as when someone:

-- is experiencing a suspected heart attack, or has unexplained chest pain
+- is experiencing a suspected heart attack, or has unexplained chest pain or chest tightness

 - has collapsed suddenly or lost consciousness

-- is experiencing heavy bleeding
+- is experiencing heavy or uncontrollable bleeding

-- has one or more broken bones
+- has one or more broken bone

 If you or someone else has a common health problem, such as an infection or illness, consider these options rather than calling an ambulance: